mendix/docs/content/en/docs/appstore/connectors/aws/aws-sqs.md

 |`VisibilityTimeout`| The visibility timeout for the queue, in seconds.
 Valid values: An integer from 0 to 43,200 (12 hours).
 Default: 30.
 For more information about the visibility timeout, see Visibility Timeout in the Amazon SQS Developer Guide.|

 #### 4.1.5 FifoQueueAttributes {#fifoqueueattributes}

-This is a specialization of the `QueueAttributes` entity
+This is a specialization of the `QueueAttributes` entity.

 | Attribute | Description |
 | --- | --- |
 |`ContentBasedDeduplication`| enables content-based deduplication.
 Valid values are true and false |